 Oregon practices equitable distribution.
 This means that the state views the property as belonging to the spouse that acquired it.
 In cases of long-term marriages, however, the lines of ownership often tend to blur.
 The longer the relationship, the more tangled things become.

-The goal of the division of property in a divorce is for each party to emerge on relatively even financial footing.
+The goal of the division of property in a divorce is for each party to emerge on a relatively even financial footing.
 Ideally, both spouses will be able to enjoy a lifestyle similar to that experienced while married.
 In cases of long-term marriages, this often takes a great deal of work between the spouses, with mediators, or even in court.

 Spousal support isn’t quite as formulaic as child support.
 Many variables come into play when settling on a number.